Gaza Strip smuggling tunnels: Buffer zone

 In October 2014, days after an attack in which 33 Egyptian soldiers were killed, Egypt announced it may create a buffer zone between Palestinian Rafah and Egyptian Rafah, where most tunnels are believed to be.
-Initial width of the buffer zone was 500 meter but on 18 November 2014, Egypt said it would expand it to 1 km.
+Initial width of the buffer zone was 500 meters but on 18 November 2014, Egypt said it would expand it to 1 km.
 On 29 December 2014 the buffer zone was extended again to 5 km.